 | 10 | Climate change | #3 (Decreased by 7) | Investment performance | Suitability of regulation |

-While some risk perceptions have eased, the Preparedness Index indicates that Australian insurers’ readiness to manage these risks has slipped since 2023 and remains lower than the global average.
-This growing gap underscores a significant leadership challenge and points to the need for renewed focus on building resilience and preparedness as industry risks evolve.
+While some risk perceptions have eased, the Preparedness Index indicates that Australian insurers’ readiness to manage risks has slipped since 2023 and is now lower than the global average.
+This growing gap underscores a significant leadership challenge, particularly as the industry faces new and emerging risks such as those posed by technological advancements and artificial intelligence.
+The results suggest that, although the market may be adapting to familiar challenges, there is a pressing need for renewed focus on building resilience and preparedness for future risks that continue to evolve.

 | Figure 2: The Banana Skins and Preparedness indices (scale 1 to 5) | |||